Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 #### `manifestFile`

-The absolute path to the asset manifest.json.
+The absolute path to the asset manifest file.
 See the [asset loader] documentation for more details.
 `manifestFile` is passed to the asset loader as an option.
-Defaults to `/public/manifest.json` as an absolute path.
+Defaults to `./public/manifest.json` as an absolute path.

 #### `publicPath`